amoldumbre/amoldumbre.github.io/_posts/2025-06-01-the-PNPM-performance-revolution.markdown

 ---

 ## 🔎 What is pnpm?
 _pnpm (Performant npm)_ is a fast, disk space–efficient package manager for **JavaScript** projects.
-It was created to solve some of the biggest pain points with npm and Yarn, such as slow installs and excessive disk usage.
+It was created to solve some of the biggest pain points with `npm` and `yarn`, such as slow installs and excessive disk usage.

 The core idea behind pnpm is its **unique node_modules structure** that uses symlinks to avoid duplication of packages.
 Instead of copying dependencies repeatedly for every project, pnpm stores them in a global content-addressable store and links them where needed.